cthoenes/azure-coredns-forwarder-sample/README.md

 - a private DNS Zone linked to the virtual network
 - a storage Account with the blob sub-resource being private endpoint enabled but **NOT** integrated in the private DNS Zone
 - an Azure Bastion to connect to the resolver VM
+- a Log Analytice Workspace configured to gather syslog data of the coredns service

 ## Tests after Deployment